stevana/scheduled-pipelines/README-unprocessed.md

 it shall tell it to do next?
 So let's focus on that.

 We start off by representing what a configuration of workers across a pipeline looks like.
-Each stage has an name, or identifier, and so a configuration can be represented as a map from the stage identifier to the number of workers assigned to that stage:
+Each stage has a name, or identifier, and so a configuration can be represented as a map from the stage identifier to the number of workers assigned to that stage: